 5. High chairs and feeding stations used for age or developmentally appropriate students.

 "Physical restraint" means a personal restriction that immobilizes or reduces the ability of a student to move freely.
-The term "physical restraint" does not include (i) briefly holding a student to calm or comfort the student; (ii) holding a student's hand or arm to escort the student safely from one area to another; or (iii) the use of incidental, minor, or reasonable physical contact or other actions designed to maintain order and control.
+The term "physical restraint" does not include: (i) briefly holding a student in order to calm or comfort the student; (ii) holding a student's hand or arm to escort the student safely from one area to another; or (iii) the use of incidental, minor or reasonable physical contact or other actions designed to maintain order and control.

 "Time-out" means a behavioral intervention in which the student is temporarily removed from the learning activity but in which the student is not confined.

 The following words and terms when used in this chapter shall have the following meanings unless the context clearly indicates otherwise:

 "Behavioral Intervention Plan" or "BIP" means a plan that utilizes positive behavioral interventions and supports to address: (i) behaviors that interfere with a student's learning or that of others; or (ii) behaviors that require disciplinary action.

 "Business day" means Monday through Friday, twelve months of the year, exclusive of federal and state holidays (unless holidays are specifically included in the designation of business days).

 "Calendar days" means consecutive days, inclusive of Saturdays and Sundays.
 Whenever any period of time fixed by this chapter expires on a Saturday, Sunday, or federal or state holiday, the period of time for taking such action shall be extended to the next day that is not a Saturday, Sunday, or federal or state holiday.